ktvGIT/LAdmin/README.md

 # LAdmin
-The program for accounting for various incidents and events
+The program accounting various incidents and events